Q: What is Amazon Elastic Inference?

 Q: Will I incur charges for AWS PrivateLink VPC Endpoints for the Amazon Elastic Inference service?

-No. You will not incur charges for VPC Endpoints to the Amazon Elastic Inference service, as long as you have at least one instance configured with an accelerator, running in an Availability Zone where a VPC endpoint is provisioned.
+A: No. You will not incur charges for VPC Endpoints to the Amazon Elastic Inference service, as long as you have at least one instance configured with an accelerator, running in an Availability Zone where a VPC endpoint is provisioned.

 See the Amazon Elastic Inference pricing page for detailed pricing information.